haohanz/Glutton/README.md

 # Glutton
-SQL project, and web application for lazy gluttons.
+SQL project, an web application for lazy gluttons.
+Built with Flask, Jquery, Html, Css.